 There is one thing we definitely need to give BMW credit for with the 8 cylinder N62 engine…they figured out how to put ten pounds of parts into a five pound engine compartment.
 The BWW engineers were very clever in squeezing a 4.4L V8 into the front of their vehicles.
 But don’t get us wrong, we are pleased it is up there.
-The fuel injected V8 in the front of their luxury coupes and sedans literally catapults them down the highway, much like a small block chevy does in the Camaros and Chevelles of yesteryear.
-But unlike the GM carbureted small blocks of the 60’s and 70’s, the BMW V8 leaves a microcosm of space in the engine bay, making a relatively simple repair like a BMW N62 engine tune up a…well…pain in the ass.
+The fuel injected V8 in the front of their luxury coupes, sedans and SUVs literally catapults them down the highway, much like a small block chevy does in the Camaros and Chevelles of yesteryear.
+But unlike the GM carbureted small blocks of the 60’s and 70’s, the BMW V8 leaves a microcosm of space in the engine bay, making a relatively simple repair like a BMW N62 engine tune up quite challenging.

-Or even better….a pain in the fingers and forearms.
-BMW left very little space between the sides of the engine and the inside of the fenders, making it necessary to remove parts and squeeze your fingers into tight positions just to remove and reinstall the coils and plugs.
-Not fun.
-But the upside to all of this is a BMW N62 engine tune up is very “doable” for the home mechanic, and can literally save you well over a thousand dollars by not taking the vehicle to the dealership.
+A BMW N62 tune up involves replacing the engines spark plugs and ignition coils.
+BMW left very little space between the N62 engine and the inside of the fenders, making it necessary to remove parts and squeeze your fingers into tight positions to complete the repair.
+The good news is a BMW N62 engine tune up is very “doable” for the home mechanic, and can literally save you well over a thousand dollars by not taking the vehicle to the dealership.

-The spark plugs and coils should be replaced every 60,000 miles on your 2003-2010 5,6, and 7 series V8 vehicle.
+The BMW Service and Warranty Information manual for vehicles with the N62 V8 engine recommends replacing the spark plugs every 100,000 miles.
+Even though the recommended schedule for replacing the ignition coils it is not specifically stated in the service and warranty manual, the BMW Repair Guide strongly recommends replacing them with the spark plugs.
 Symptoms of worn plugs and coils can be rough idling, poor acceleration and overall performance and shoddy fuel economy.
 Keep your plugs and coils on a regular maintenance schedule to fully enjoy the true performance of your BMW vehicle.

 - Unbolt the top engine cover by removing the four T30 torx bolts.